graalvm/graalvm-demos/fortune-demo/README.md

 - The _fortune-gradle_ project uses the [Gradle plugin for GraalVM Native Image building](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html).
 - The _staticfortune_ project demonstrates how to build a statically linked native executable using the [Maven plugin for GraalVM Native Image building](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html).

-This demo is a little more complicated than _HelloWorld_, and requires pre-configuration before building a native executable.
-The Maven and Gradle plugins for Native Image building can generate the required configuration for you by injecting the Java agent at package time.
-The plugin will also gather the diagnostic data at build time and write it to a dump file in the `target` directory.

 ## Preparation

-1. Download and install the latest GraalVM for JDK 21 using [SDKMAN!](https://sdkman.io/).
+1. Download and install GraalVM for JDK 23 or later using [SDKMAN!](https://sdkman.io/).
     ```bash
-    sdk install java 21.0.3-graal
+    sdk install java <version>-graal
     ```

 2. Download or clone GraalVM demos repository: